Poll: Young Americans fear they will be worse off post-Trump

 Overall, 40 percent of young adults think they personally will be worse off four years from now, while just 23 percent expect to be better off.
 Young people of color are significantly more likely to think they will be worse off than better off, while young whites are more split in their personal expectations.

-Kuinta Hayle, a 21-year-old African-American from Charlotte, said she is worried that Trump’s selection for attorney general, Alabama Sen. Jeff Sessions, could roll back civil rights.
+Kuinta Hayle, a 21-year-old African American from Charlotte, said she is worried that Trump’s selection for attorney general, Alabama Sen. Jeff Sessions, could roll back civil rights.
 She said Trump’s foray into “birtherism,” during which he propagated the lie that President Barack Obama was not born in the United States, still bothered her.

 “That was very meaningful.
 It still hurts,” Hayle said.
 “He doesn’t know anything about my life or the lives of people who aren’t like him.
 I feel Donald Trump is only for rich people.
 Obama was for people who didn’t have much.”